Review of approximations for the exchange-correlation energy in density-functional theory: Exact expressions and constraints for the Kohn--Sham exchange and correlation functionals

 Equations~(\ref{ExZinf}) and~(\ref{EcZinf}) are constraints for the exchange and correlation functionals, particularly relevant for highly ionized atoms but also for the core-electron regions of heavy atoms in neutral systems.

 Another very interesting limit is the one of large nuclear charge of neutral atoms, $N=Z\to \infty$ (see, e.g., Ref.~\cite{KapSanBhaWagShaChoBheYuTanBurLevPer-JCP-20}).
-In this semiclassical limit, the exact ground-state atomic density $\rho_{N,Z}(\b{r})$ tends to the Thomas-Fermi (TF) density of a neutral atom $\rho_{Z}^\text{TF}(\b{r})$ which has a known scaling with $Z$~\cite{LieSim-PRL-73,LieSim-AM-77}
+In this semiclassical limit, the exact ground-state atomic density $\rho_{N,Z}(\b{r})$ tends to the Thomas--Fermi (TF) density of a neutral atom $\rho_{Z}^\text{TF}(\b{r})$ which has a known scaling with $Z$~\cite{LieSim-PRL-73,LieSim-AM-77}: